-This 2016 article is a subjective view of how things are along the north bank of the river Tyne – as seen by someone who was born near the river more than seventy-six years ago.
+This 2016 article is a subjective view of how things are along the north bank of the river Tyne – as seen by someone who was born near the river more than eighty years ago.

-I lived away from Tyneside for more than fifty years, and it seems to me that during that time the industrial and social foundations of the entire north-east area were seriously damaged by a toxic mixture of economic pressures and laissez-faire political policies.
+I lived away from Tyneside for more than fifty years, and it seemed to me that during that time the industrial and social foundations of the entire north-east area were seriously damaged by a toxic mixture of economic pressures and laissez-faire political policies.

 Firstly, some history.
 In the 1950s, I crossed the Tyne every working day for more than five years but my outside interests were focused on other things and I knew very little about the history or commercial development of my surroundings, assuming, with the innocence of youth, that the everyday vista of ships and cranes and noise and smell was the result of many centuries of industrialisation.